aercolino/enzymes3/nzymes-manual.md

 $user_post_count = count_user_posts( $userid , $post_type );
 ```

-When executing an enzyme, Nzymes put many useful values at our disposal.
+When executing an enzyme, Nzymes puts many useful values at our disposal.
 In this case we need `$this->origin_post`, which is the post object with the current injection.
 The author ID is into its `post_author` property.
 Here is what the custom field value could be.

 ```php
 $userid = $this->origin_post->post_author;